OfWolfAndMan/CCIE-Lab-Automation/README.md

 - Further use of the YAML data structure

+- Multithreading abilities (Used to speed up the process of pulling data and pushing configurations)

 **Caveats:**

 Baseline script formatting must have the following requirements for configure replace to take it properly: